Commercial Bank of Scotland

-The Commercial Bank of Scotland Ltd. was a Scottish commercial bank.
-It was founded in Edinburgh in 1810, and obtained a royal charter in 1831.
+The Commercial Bank of Scotland Ltd. was a commercial bank.
+It was founded in Edinburgh, Scotland, in 1810, and obtained a royal charter in 1831.
 It grew substantially through the 19th and early 20th centuries, until 1958, when it merged with the National Bank of Scotland to become the National Commercial Bank of Scotland.
 Ten years later the National Commercial Bank merged with the Royal Bank of Scotland.

 History

 Formation

-The Commercial Bank of Scotland was formed in 1810 in response to public dissatisfaction with the three charter banks (Bank of Scotland, British Linen Bank and The Royal Bank of Scotland): "it was felt by many of the Scottish people that the three old Banks had become too…devoted to their own interests…to be the real promoters of the general good."
+The Commercial Bank of Scotland was formed in 1810 in response to public dissatisfaction with the three charter banks (Bank of Scotland, British Linen Bank and The Royal Bank of Scotland): "it was felt by many of the Scottish people that the three old Banks had become too... devoted to their own interests... to be the real promoters of the general good."
 Checkland argued that the project was "without precedent" for the proposed joint stock company relied not on a restricted group of wealthy men but on "a very large group of investors, including those of more modest means, numbered in hundreds, distributed throughout Scotland".

 The original bank premises were created by David Sandeman at 22 Picardy Place at the head of Leith Walk in Edinburgh.